-Vote Required Effect of Abstentions, Withhold Votes and Broker Non-Votes Plurality of votes cast, meaning that the three nominees who receive the most "for" votes will be elected to the Board Withhold votes have no effect on the outcome of the election of directors.
-Broker discretionary voting is not permitted, and broker non-votes have no effect on the outcome of this proposal Majority of the stock having voting power present in person or represented by proxy An abstention has the same effect as a vote against the proposal.
-Broker discretionary voting is not permitted if Starboard provides you with competing proxy materials.
-If Starboard does not provide you with competing proxy materials, broker discretionary voting is permitted with respect to this proposal, and broker non-votes will have no effect on the outcome of this proposal Majority of the stock having voting power present in person or represented by proxy An abstention has the same effect as a vote against the proposal.
-Broker discretionary voting is not permitted, and broker non-votes have no effect on the outcome of this proposal that the three nominees who receive the most "for" votes will be elected to the Board Majority of the stock having voting power present in person or represented by proxy Majority of the stock having voting power present
+Proposal Vote Required Effect of Abstentions, Withhold Votes and Broker Non-Votes Election of directors Plurality of votes cast, meaning that the three nominees who receive the most "for" votes will be elected to the Board Withhold votes have no effect on the outcome of the election of directors.
+Broker discretionary voting is not permitted, and broker non-votes have no effect on the outcome of this proposal Ratification of the appointment of the independent registered public accounting firm Majority of the stock having voting power present in person or represented by proxy An abstention has the same effect as a vote against the proposal.
+Broker discretionary voting is not expected to be permitted with respect to this proposal, and broker non-votes will have no effect on the outcome of this proposal Approval of the compensation of the Company's named executive officers Majority of the stock having voting power present in person or represented by proxy An abstention has the same effect as a vote against the proposal.
+Broker discretionary voting is not permitted, and broker non-votes have no effect on the outcome of this proposal